 Dr. Kai Ruggeri is an Assistant Professor in the Department of Health Policy & Management.
-Kai joined Columbia from the Department of Psychology at the University of Cambridge, where he directed the Policy Research Group that he founded in 2013.
-He studies how policy influences population behavior, and how integrating behavioral evidence into policies can improve economic outcomes and population well-being.
+He studies fundamental questions of population behavior and decision-making, with a focus on how how integrating behavioral evidence into policies can reduce inequalities and improve population well-being.